-If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, this is to be referred to the headteacher.
-Where the headteacher is the subject of an allegation, the chair of governors, should discuss the allegation immediately with the Local Authority Designated Officer(s) LADO.
+- If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, this is to be referred to the headteacher, principal, proprietor of an independent school. - Where the headteacher or principal is the subject of an allegation, the chair of governors, or the chair of the management committee or proprietor of an independent school (the case manager), should discuss the allegation immediately with the Local Authority Designated Officer(s) LADO.